Best Oahu Beaches

 East Oahu Beaches

-Get a little bit of everything with Kailua Beach Park.
-Kailua Beach Park has it all—windsurfing, boogie boarding, volleyball, and more.
+Kailua Beach Park has everything: windsurfing, boogie boarding, volleyball, and more.
 Ride the waves, play in the powdery-soft sand and explore the park's attractions today.

 Overview of Kailua Beach Park